| IntroductionShaken

 the final collapse despite a long history of medical problems, such as

-2. Many infants were hospitalised several times before the final collapse.
+repeated infections and the administration of multiple courses of antibiotics.2.
+Many infants were hospitalised several times before the final collapse.

 One infant, for example, was on an intravenous drip for several days,